School of Record for American College of the Mediterranean Madrid

 MGT 318: Organizational Behavior 3 Credits

-School of Record Articulation: Intermediate Management
+School of Record Articulation: Direct equivalency to MGMT 2101 Introduction to Management in Organizations

 This course focuses on the theory and application in the management of organizational behavior.
 It introduces students to key concepts and models of human behavior in organization and provides information about the essential and practical skills needed to be an effective manager and leader.
 Topics addressed include self-awareness, learning, motivation, stress, group dynamics, intergroup behavior, ethics, conflict, power, change, leadership, and cultural implications.
 Behavioral science concepts are applied through self-assessment, case studies, videos, and experiential exercises.